ВИА Севиль (VIA Sevil) – Севиль (Sevil)

-Mustafazadeh was born in Old City, the historical core of the Baku, his name was chosen by the renowned poet Samed Vurgun, on the request of his mother, a piano teacher in local music school.
-The musical prohibitions during the 40’s and 50’s meant that the playing of jazz was banned in USSR countries, including Azerbaijan, since there was no opportunity to get jazz records from anywhere, he listened to jazz pieces, learning from movies, the BBC radio and sang the also banned Meykhana.
+Mustafazadeh was born in Old City, the historic core of the Baku, his name was chosen by the renowned poet Samed Vurgun, on the request of his mother, a piano teacher in local music school.
+The musical prohibitions during the ’40s and ’50s meant that the playing of jazz was banned in USSR countries, including Azerbaijan since there was no opportunity to get jazz records from anywhere, he listened to jazz pieces, learning from movies, the BBC radio and sang the also banned Meykhana.

 In 1963, he graduated from Baku State Musical School named after Asaf Zeynally and a year later accepted to Azerbaijan State Conservatoire.
 He first achieved fame at the music school, giving concerts there, later on performing at the parties and evenings held at the universities and clubs, while performing at the clubs, he mainly played classical jazz, as well as some blues and (even) pop-dance music!

-In 1965, he quit the conservatoire and went to Tbilisi to lead the Orero musical ensemble, later he created the Qafqaz jazz trio at Georgian State Philarmony.
+In 1965, he quit the conservatoire and went to Tbilisi to lead the Orero musical ensemble, later he created the Qafqaz jazz trio at Georgian State Philharmonic.

 For its composition Waiting for Aziza, Mustafazadeh won first prize at the 8th International Competition of Jazz Composers in Monaco, 1978.
-He was also elected as laureate at Donetsk All-Soviet Union Jazz Festival in 1977, and elected as the best pianist in Tbilisi-78.
+He was also elected as laureate at Donetsk All-Soviet Union Jazz Festival in 1977 and elected as the best pianist in Tbilisi-78.
 Vagif Mustafazadeh is assigned Honored Artist of Azerbaijan SSR and after his death Azerbaijani State Prize.
-Unfortunately he died of a heart-attack shortly after a concert in Tashkent, and before the birthdays of his wife and daughter.
-Mustafazadeh was married twice, from his first marriage he had Lala, a classical pianist.
+Unfortunately, he died of a heart attack shortly after a concert in Tashkent, and before the birthdays of his wife and daughter.
+Mustafazadeh was married twice, from the first marriage he had Lala, a classical pianist.
 His second marriage gave him (famous) Aziza Mustafa Zadeh.